 Economic Indicators of Pakistan in 2026: A Comprehensive Analysis

-In this article, I am going to explain the current economic indicators of Pakistan in 2026.
+In this article, I will explain the economic indicators of Pakistan for 2026.
 Pakistan’s fiscal year starts from 1st of July and ends on June 30 of the next year.
 The current fiscal year of Pakistan started on 1st of July 2025 and will end on 30th June 2026.
 Most of the figures presented in this article refer to the last fiscal year (2024–2025) and the year 2026.

 GDP is also measured in PPP (purchasing Power Parity) terms.
 It adjusts for price level differences across countries, so it shows how much goods and services people can actually buy in their own economy, while nominal GDP uses current market exchange rates to value an economy in US dollars.
+According to the IMF, PPP GDP was 1.67 trillion dollars in 2025.
 According to estimates based on the IMF and global economic outlook, in 2026, Pakistan’s GDP in PPP terms would be expected to be 1.76 trillion dollars.

 2. GDP Per Capita

 The second most important figure, if we talk about the economic indicators of Pakistan, is GDP per capita.
-According to the International Monetary Fund (IMF) and World Economic Outlook, the current GDP per capita (nominal) is 1,707 dollars per person.
-While the population of Pakistan is more than 25 crores.
+According to the World Economic Outlook of the International Monetary Fund (IMF), the current GDP per capita (nominal) is 1,707 dollars per person.
+While the population of Pakistan is 259 million (25 crores, 90 lakh).

 When talking about Pakistan’s trade sector in the context of economic indicators of Pakistan, then exports of Pakistan are 32 billion dollars for the fiscal year 2024-2025, while imports are 58 billion dollars, and Pakistan is facing a trade deficit of 26 billion dollars.
 This trade deficit is huge.